-On May 14, 2015, the Company entered into an employment agreement with Dr. Lalwani.
-Dr. Lalwani currently receives an annual base salary of \$390,000.
+On May 14, 2015, we entered into an employment agreement with Dr. Lalwani.
+Dr. Lalwani currently receives an annual base salary of \$430,000.
 Pursuant to the terms of his employment agreement, Dr. Lalwani is also eligible to receive an annual performance bonus, with a target amount equal to 40% of his annual base salary.
 Dr. Lalwani is also eligible to participate in the Company's employee benefit plans, subject to the terms of such plans.
-Pursuant to his employment agreement, in the event that Dr. Lalwani's employment is terminated by the Company without "cause" (as defined in the employment agreement), subject to his execution and non-revocation of a separation agreement that includes a customary release of claims in favor of the Company, Dr. Lalwani is entitled to receive (i) an amount equal to nine months of his then-current annual base salary, payable in nine monthly installments, and (ii) if Dr. Lalwani is participating in our group health plan immediately prior to his termination, a monthly cash payment until the earlier of nine months following termination or the end of Dr. Lalwani's COBRA health continuation period in an amount equal to the amount that we would have made to provide health insurance to Dr. Lalwani had he remained employed with us.
-In the event of a "sale event" (as defined in the employment agreement), all stock options and other stock-based awards with time-based vesting held by Dr. Lalwani shall immediately accelerate and become exercisable or non-forfeitable as of the date of the sale event.
-In the event that Dr. Lalwani's employment is terminated by the Company without cause or Dr. Lalwani resigns his employment for
+Pursuant to his employment agreement, in the event that Dr. Lalwani's employment is terminated by the Company without "cause" (as defined in the employment agreement), subject to his execution and non-revocation of a separation agreement that includes a customary release of claims in favor of the Company, he is entitled to receive (i) an amount equal to nine months of his then-current annual base salary, payable in nine monthly installments, and (ii) if he is participating in our group health plan immediately prior to his termination, a monthly cash payment until the earlier of nine months following termination or the end of his COBRA health continuation period in an amount equal to the amount that we would have made to provide health insurance to him had he remained employed with us.
+In the event of a "sale event" (as defined in the employment agreement), all stock options and other stock-based awards with time-based vesting held by Dr. Lalwani will immediately accelerate and become exercisable or non-forfeitable as of the date of the sale event.
+In the event that Dr. Lalwani's employment is terminated by the Company without cause or he resigns his employment for "good reason" (as defined in the employment agreement), in either case within a 12 month period following a sale event, subject to his execution and non-revocation of a separation agreement that includes a customary release of claims in favor of the Company, he is entitled to receive (i) an amount equal to his then-annual base salary, plus his target bonus, payable in lump sum within 60 days after the date of termina